bcgov/openshift-launchpad/client/README.md

 - NotFound: A stateless component used as the fall-through if no other routes are matched.

-### Google Sign-in Support

-#### Setup

-Some quick POCs may require an integration with Google Sign-in.
-This support is toggled off by default, but it can be easily enabled in the `App` component.

-Past projets have been set up on [Google Developer Console](https://console.developers.google.com/), so you may be able to reach out for an existing `client_id`.
-This value is required to be set in the `.env` as `GOOGLE_SIGNIN_CLIENT`.

-If you are not able to acquire an existing `client_id` or would prefer to set up your own, simply create a Google Developer Console project and configure an "OAuth consent screen" to generate a valid `client_id`.

-#### Components

-The following components are included for Google Sign-in support:

-- App: App is always included, but the version for Google Sign-in includes application-level state that tracks the user's authentication status.
-- GoogleLoginButton: A class component that handles the sign-in/out actions.
-It accepts callbacks as props to update the application-level state in App.
-- Login: A stateless component to be rendered when an unauthenticated user attempts to view a private route.

-When Google Sign-in is not needed, please remove the `GoogleLoginButton` and `Login` components.
-You should also prefer the stateless version of the `App` component.

-#### Routing

-Public and private routes have been set up to be as simple as possible.
-By leveraging the application state, private routes are conditionally rendered.
-To add more public or private routes, simply add more routes to their respective `Switch`es in `Routes.js`.
-New routes are automatically included in `App`.

 ### Linting

 This project has been pre-configured with ESLint to work with the